-Vertical upright supports may be fitted without specific approval, provided they are positioned forward of the windscreen 'A' pillar if their diameter does not exceed 50mm.
-Supports which exceed 50mm in diameter are not acceptable.
+Vertical upright supports may be positioned behind and/or in front of the windscreen 'A' pillar.
+However, supports mounted in front of the windscreen 'A' pillar must not exceed 50mm in diameter and must be removed from the vehicle when not in use.
 Any support positioned in a way which can reflect the vehicle's lights back to the driver must be a matt black, non-reflective finish.
-The uprights must be removed from the vehicle when not in use.